afrase/kodiswift/docs/tutorial.rst

 attributes that we can access.

 So our code simply loops over the subjects and creates a dictionary for each subject.
-These simple dictionaries will be converted by xbmcswift2 into proper list items and then displayed by XBMC.
+These simple dictionaries will be converted by kodiswift into proper list items and then displayed by Kodi.
 The two mandatory keys are ``label``, which is the text to display for the item, and ``path``, which is the URL to follow when the item is selected.

 Here, if the user selects a subject list item, we want to send them to the ``show_subject_info`` function.
 Notice we are also passing a keyword argument to the ``url_for`` method.
 This is the main way that we can pass information between successive invocations of the addon.
-By default, XBMC addons are stateless, each time a user clicks on an item the addon is executed, it does some work and then exits.
-To keep track of what the user was doing, we need to encode the information in the url. xbmcswift2 handles the url encoding as long as you pass the arguments to url_for.
+By default, Kodi addons are stateless, each time a user clicks on an item the addon is executed, it does some work and then exits.
+To keep track of what the user was doing, we need to encode the information in the url. kodiswift handles the url encoding as long as you pass the arguments to url_for.

 The last lines of code in our view simply sort the list of dictionaries based